 All donors, no matter what the amount will be recognized on our web-site donor page.
 Other donation options include a tree plaque, bench plaque and a prominently displayed plaque on the water tower.
 Your donations will be going towards the purchase of the lot, as well as developments costs for the proposed town square design.
 Below are all of the available donation tiers and corresponding accolades:

 Any person donating over $300 will have a dedicated name plaque on our donor wall at the town square site.
 We're still coordinating with the ARB and architects to designate a plaque design and exact location for the donor wall.
 Etch your name in stone among the great founders and citizens of our proud and historic Julian.

 Any person donating over $5,000 will have a dedicated name plaque on one of our trees.
 We plan on having 10 trees planted at the site, which will be dedicated in your honor.

 Any person donating over $10,000 will be recognized with a bench plaque at the site.
-We should have between 5 benches dedicated at the site.
+We should have about 5 benches dedicated at the site.

 Any person donating over $100,00 will have a dedicated name plaque on our water tower.
 We only have one spot on the water tower and the plaque is contingent on ARB and county approval.

 We put together an illustrated time-line depicting the property history dating back to 1910.

 The Julian Community Heritage Foundation started as a volunteer effort towards creating a Town Square for our historic town of Julian.
 It has been in the works for many years now.
-Various individuals and organizations have already contributed to the project and our collective efforts have so far raised $600,000 for the purchase of the lot.
-The plans were presented to Dianne Jacob, our San Diego County Board of Supervisors Representative, and she is also supporting the project.
-We are working with the Julian Architectural Review Board to ensure we are in compliance with historic district building guidelines.
+Various individuals and organizations have already contributed to the project and our collective efforts have raised $600,000 for the purchase of the lot.
+The plans were presented to Dianne Jacob, our San Diego County Board of Supervisors Representative at the time, and she was very supporting the project.
+We have been working with the Julian Architectural Review Board to ensure we are in compliance with historic district building guidelines.